MahsaNasehi/Ap_Project_Spring1402/README.md

   Open the project in your preferred Java IDE (e.g., IntelliJ IDEA or Eclipse) to start development or testing.

 4. Set Up and Run the **Server** and **Client**
-    - Run the server file first to start the server.
+    - Run the TwitterApplication.java file first to start the server.
     - Then, run the client file to launch the client application.
     - Ensure both the server and client are running simultaneously for the application to function correctly.